- Places to Stay

 - Cottage Tour

-Tips for Visiting During the Busy Summer Season
+Tips for Visiting Cannon Beach During the Busy Summer Season

-Summer is the busiest season in Cannon Beach where for several weeks, particularly in July and August, traffic, crowds, parking and limited availability at hotels and restaurants can make visiting a challenge.
+Summer is the busiest season in Cannon Beach.
+For several weeks, particularly in July and August, traffic, crowds, parking, and limited availability at hotels and restaurants can make visiting a challenge.
 Although our most savvy visitors have learned that the other seasons of the year offer the most authentic and enjoyable Cannon Beach experience, summer remains the most popular.
-If your plans include a summer visit, here are some tips to help you make the most of your visit and avoid the possible frustrations.
+If your plans include a summer visit, here are some tips to help you make the most of your stay and avoid possible frustrations.

 During the busiest weeks of the year, there are often few to zero options for staying in Cannon Beach.
-If you’re planning on staying, make sure you have reservations well in advance of your visit.
-The bonus of staying in one of our lodging properties is that you will have parking and most of Cannon Beach is easily walkable.
+If you plan to stay, make sure you have reservations before your visit.
+The bonus of staying in one of our lodging properties is that you will have parking, and most of Cannon Beach is easily walkable.

-Parking can be challenging during this time of year and the best places to find a spot are usually the larger lots.
+Parking can be challenging during this time of year, and the best places to find a spot are usually the larger lots.
 Arrive early and know where the most likely parking is before you arrive to avoid getting stuck in traffic.
-Best bets include the lots downtown along Spruce Street; just east of the Information Center along 2nd Street; in midtown at Hemlock and Gower; and at the Tolovana Wayside.
+Best bets include the lots downtown along Spruce Street, just east of the Information Center along 2nd Street, midtown at Hemlock and Gower, and the Tolovana Wayside.
 To avoid parking tickets, make sure to park legally and if questions arise, look for one of the friendly Cannon Beach Police bike patrols for help.

-Plan to leave your vehicle at the hotel or your chosen parking spot if at all possible and take advantage of the fact that Cannon Beach is easy to traverse on foot.
+If possible, plan to leave your vehicle at the hotel or your chosen parking spot and take advantage of the fact that Cannon Beach is easy to traverse on foot.
 Bring everything you need for the day with you to avoid having to return to your car.
-If walking is not a good option for you, plan to utilize the local shuttle.
-Cost to ride is only $1 and route schedules can be found here: nworegontransit.org
+If walking is not a good option, plan to utilize the local shuttle.
+The cost to ride is only $1, and route schedules can be found here: nworegontransit.org.

 Tips to avoid crowded beaches and restaurants